 Boy, does the S8 deliver on that front.
 Samsung stuffed no less than six elements in the top bezel, including a face recognizer set, ditched the home key, moved the scanner on the back, and slimmed the bottom bezel in a never-before-seen manner.

-Mi Mix - and more than Sharp's infamous EDGEST display designs.
+All of those resulted in a phone with 83% screen-to-body ratio.
+To wit, this is close to the 84% of the current record holder - the Mi Mix - and more than Sharp's infamous EDGEST display designs.
 Granted, this number is helped by the curved display sides, too, but the slope here is very minimal, and mostly for aesthetic, rather than any functional purposes.
 Samsung calls this technology Infinity Display, and intends to employ it in future flagship devices, too.

 Thermoforming, nanocoating - that's how Samsung calls the processes it employs to reach the glass sandwich designs of its phones.
 The Galaxy S8 back, and its curved flexible display with plastic substrate, are covered with a "3D Thermoforming" tech, which places the protective glass between two molds, heats it to 800 degrees Celsius, and then the cover glass gets pressed into the perfect symmetrical shape we see sloping towards the sides of the S8 and S8+.